I’ve written before about what makes a good brand and how branding can either be honest or dishonest.

 But would you be able to?

-A good brand creates a hierarchy of important – and TRUE – information about you, your product or your service.
-This tells people what’s most important without lying, which is a great way to raise awareness and improve your image while avoiding lawsuits.
+A good brand creates a hierarchy of important — and true — information about you, your product, or your service.
+It tells customers what’s most important about you without resorting to lies.

 If you have to lie in order to compete, you’re probably in the wrong industry anyway.